lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_dplyr_data_handling.md

 ## Tallying

-You may often want to know the number of observations found for each factor or combination of factors.
-One way to do this would be to use `group_by()` and `summarize()` along with `length()`, to figure out the length of the vector with elements from each group.
-However, `dplyr` also provides a function that does this directly: `tally()`.
+You may often want to know the number of observations found for each factor or combination of factors in a data frame. `dplyr` provides a function that does this directly: `tally()`.
 For example, if we wanted to know how many individual species counts were made in each province, we could do the following:

 ```r